odjhey/try-redwoodjs/plugins-via-prefix/README.md

 - [ ] use the `input PageOffsetInput` pattern and use a standard `queryStuff(input: PageOffsetInput): Some[]` param
 - [ ] use CUID as graphql ID for ease of caching (read more about global unique ids)
 - [ ] separate plural roots, which accept a single args of arrays, from roots ending in `list` to denote pagination possibilities https://graphql.org/learn/global-object-identification/#fields
+- [ ] separate set of gqls for admin and ui
+- [ ] try commons workspace packages

 ## Plugin Centric Dev